 Course Objectives

-Upon completion of this course the student will be able to
+Upon completion of this course the student will be able to:

 1. Determine the effectiveness and efficacy of an athletic training intervention utilizing evidence-based practice concepts (EBP-10)

 2. Obtain a thorough medical history in order to determine the patient’s perceived pain, history, and course of current condition in order to differentiate between initial injury evaluation and follow-up/reassessment as a means to evaluate the efficacy of the treatment program and to make modifications as needed.
 (CE-13-14)